Hustcw/CLAP/README.md

 3. **Prompts**: A folder containing prompts for explaining source code and zero-shot evaluation in crypto identification task and protocol categorization.

 3. **HumanEvaluationExamples**: A folder containing screenshots of human evaluations procedure performed while evaluating our data engine.
 These examples serve as supplementary evidence to support the claims made in the paper.

-4. **Model_SHA256.txt**: A text file containing the SHA256 hash of our model to ensure reproducibility.

 ## Instructions